 The first argument is a function which uses data for a single scenario to return a populated and initialized Pyomo model for that scenario.

-Parameters that the user would like to estimate must be defined as variables (Pyomo Var).
-The variables can be fixed (parmest unfixes variables that will be estimated).
-The model does not have to be specifically written for parmest.
-That is, parmest can modify the objective for PySP, see Objective function below.
+Parameters that the user would like to estimate can be defined as mutable parameters (Pyomo 'Param') or variables (Pyomo 'Var').
+Within parameters, any parameters that are to be estimated are converted to unfixed variables.
+Variables that are to be estimated are also unfixed.

+The model does not have to be specifically written as a two-stage stochastic programming problem for parmest.
+That is, parmest can modify the objective, see Objective function below.